vincepri/orchestra/README.md

 - The application is a pure command-line toolkit, for this reason we may need commands, maybe subcommands and flags.
 For simplicity I intend to use the well known `github.com/codegangsta/cli` library.
 - `YAML` will be used as the standard format to store configuration files.
 In Go, a YAML parser is required, `github.com/go-yaml/yaml` is my favorite option at the moment to marshal or unmarshal files.
 - An initialization process may be used to initialize a folder as an orchestra project.
 This may be a useful step to do some checks before start looking into all subdirectories and start running the binaries.
-- _Under consideration_: It may be useful to store in the home directory all the projects registered with orchestra, have a list of them available and provide a command to change project.